aleksati/aleksati/README.md

 # aleksati net

-Part portfolio and part blog, a platform where I share my projects and write about music/audio tech stuff.
+Part portfolio and part blog, a platform where I share my projects and write about music technology.
 A TypeScript Nextjs website built with React and Tailwind CSS.

 <!--
 - A blog powered by the MDX (markdown -> HTML) library